 - Social defeat protocol evaluates the underlying mechanisms of affective-like disorders.

-- With the help of the paradigm, the efficacies of traditional SSRI’s and newer compounds can be compared.
+- With the help of the paradigm, the efficacies of traditional serotonin-reuptake inhibitors and newer compounds can be compared.

-- Hamster cage is employed for social defeat whereas open field arena is utilized to perform the social interaction test.
+- Home cages are employed for social defeat whereas an open field arena is utilized to perform the social interaction test.

 - Social defeat protocol can be easily modified because of its inherent flexibility.